 That means you may experience a longer wait time if your condition isn't life-threatening, as other patients ahead of you might have more severe symptoms.

-Immediate care centers are open during normal business hours, as well as after normal hours, including evenings, weekends and holidays.
-In addition to shorter wait times, immediate care centers accept walk-ins, so you don’t need an appointment to be seen by a physician.
-If you prefer to make an appointment, many immediate care centers, including Northwestern Medicine Immediate Care, offer online scheduling.
+Immediate care centers are open during normal business hours, as well as extended hours, including evenings, weekends and holidays.
+In addition to shorter wait times, immediate care centers accept walk-ins, so you don't need an appointment to be seen by a provider.
+If you prefer to make a reservation, many urgent care centers, including Northwestern Medicine Immediate Care, offer online scheduling.